oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channel/README.md

 ### Discussion of Results

 A test compile of this tutorial design achieved the following results on the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA.
-The tables shows the performance of the design as well as the resources consumed by the kernel system.
+The table below shows the performance of the design as well as the resources consumed by the kernel system.
 Configuration | Execution Time (ms) | Throughput (MB/s) | ALM | REG | MLAB | RAM | DSP
 -|-|-|-|-|-|-|-
 Without `-Xsno-interleaving` | 4.004 | 749.23 | 23,815.4 | 26,727  | 1094 | 53 | 0